Hans Koeleman

 Johannes Cornelis Maria "Hans" Koeleman (born 5 October 1957) is a retired Dutch middle- and long-distance runner.
 He competed in the steeplechase at the 1984 and 1988 Summer Olympics, but failed to reach the finals.
 In this event he won a medal at every national championship between 1977 and 1988.

+Koeleman was a four-time All-American for the Clemson Tigers track and field team in the mile run, 3000 metres flat, and 3000 m steeplechase.